gkwan-ibm/cargotracker/README.md

 To set up the project with Open Liberty and Maven:

-* Ensure you are running Java SE 11, or Java SE 17
-  * IBM Semeru recommended with Open Liberty: https://developer.ibm.com/languages/java/semeru-runtimes/downloads/ -> select from the version dropdown menu.
+* Ensure you are running Java SE 11, or Java SE 17.
+IBM Semeru is the recommended Java SDK for Open Liberty.
+Go to [IBM Semeru Runtimes Downloads](https://developer.ibm.com/languages/java/semeru-runtimes/downloads/) and select Java 11 or Java 17 from the version dropdown menu.
-* Make sure `JAVA_HOME` is set.
+* Make sure the `JAVA_HOME`environment variable is set on your system.
-* Navigate to the `cargotracker` directory and develop the application with Liberty Maven Plugin: `mvn -P openliberty liberty:dev`.
+* Navigate to the `cargotracker` directory and develop the application with the [Liberty Maven Plugin](https://github.com/OpenLiberty/ci.maven#cimaven--): `mvn -P openliberty liberty:dev`.
-* You can safely ignore the shrinkwrap features warning, message-driven bean warning, and the AggregateObjectMapping nested foreign key warning, as these don't affect the application functionality.
+* You can safely ignore the shrinkwrap features warning, message-driven bean warning, and the AggregateObjectMapping nested foreign key warning, as they don't affect the application functionality.
-* The application should start without any additional errors and you can visit it at http://localhost:8080/cargo-tracker.
+* The application starts without any additional errors and you can visit it at the http://localhost:8080/cargo-tracker URL.

 To set up the project with Open Liberty in Visual Studio Code:

 * Ensure you are running [Visual Studio Code](https://code.visualstudio.com/download) with Java 17.
 * Install [Liberty Tools for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=Open-Liberty.liberty-dev-vscode-ext).
-* Open the Cargo Tracker project via `Explorer` -> `Open Folder` -> select the `cargotracker` directory.
+* Open the Cargo Tracker project by selecting **Explorer** > **Open Folder**.
+Select the `cargotracker` directory.
-* There is `LIBERTY DASHBOARD` extension in the Explorer, and the `cargo-tracker` project is under the `LIBERTY DASHBOARD` extension.
+* The `cargo-tracker` project appears under the `LIBERTY DASHBOARD` extension in the Explorer sidebar.
-* Right click the `cargo-tracker` project and select `Start...` to start the application.
-At the top of the IDE, type `-P openliberty` in the popup entry field and then press the `Enter/return` key.
+* Right-click the `cargo-tracker` project and select `Start...` to start the application.
+Type `-P openliberty` in the pop-up entry field and then press the Enter/return key.
-* A termial window in the IDE should be opened and the application should be started by the dev mode of Liberty Maven Plugin.
+* A terminal window in the IDE opens and the Liberty Maven Plugin starts the application.
+Liberty is running in dev mode.
-* You can safely ignore the shrinkwrap features warning, message-driven bean warning, and the AggregateObjectMapping nested foreign key warning, as these don't affect the application functionality.
+* You can safely ignore the shrinkwrap features warning, message-driven bean warning, and the AggregateObjectMapping nested foreign key warning, as they don't affect the application functionality.
 * You can visit the application at http://localhost:8080/cargo-tracker when you see the following message at the terminal:
 ```
 ************************************************************************